 Members shall be bound by the rules of professional conduct as established in Article XII, Section 1.
-Complaints involving professional conduct of a concerned member must be made in writing and shall first be considered by the Membership Committee.
-If the Membership Committee shall dismiss any complaint against the concerned member, or shall fail to act within 90 days after such complaint is presented, the complainant may present the complaint in writing to the Executive Committee.
+Complaints involving professional conduct of a concerned member must be made in writing and shall be considered by the Executive Committee.
 The Executive Committee shall make such investigation of the matter as it may deem necessary and shall either dismiss the complaint or, if the Committee is of the opinion the complaint warrants trial, it shall refer the complaint to the Council, which shall constitute the Board of Inquiry.

 The concerned member shall receive thirty-days prior notification of the time and place of the Board of Inquiry hearing of the charges together with a written copy of the charges.
 The concerned member shall receive an appropriate opportunity to be heard at the hearing.
 The decision of the Board of Inquiry shall require a two-thirds vote.
 The Board’s decision shall be set forth in writing and shall contain an explanation of the decision.
 The decision may be made available to any Member upon request if agreed to by the Member who was subject to the proceedings.
 The decision shall either dismiss the complaint in whole or part, or order the concerned member to be suspended from membership for a definite period or expelled from the Society.
 The Board of Inquiry’s decision shall be final and not subject to appeal.

-A. Following expiration of the term of suspension the suspended member may apply for reinstatement by sending a letter of request to the Membership Committee.
-Approval by the Membership Committee and Council are required for reinstatement.
+- Following expiration of the term of suspension the suspended member may apply for reinstatement by sending a letter of request to the Executive Committee.
+Approval by the Executive Committee and Council are required for reinstatement.

-B. Following a period of two years after expulsion, an expelled member may apply for reinstatement by sending a letter of request to the Membership Committee.
-Approval by the Membership Committee and Council are required for reinstatement.
+- Following a period of two years after expulsion, an expelled member may apply for reinstatement by sending a letter of request to the Executive Committee.
+Approval by the Executive Committee and Council are required for reinstatement.

 Notwithstanding any provision of the Constitution or Bylaws which might be susceptible to contrary constructions: